-4312 Societies and Cultures of Africa (Cross-listed as AFS 4312)
+4312 Societies and Cultures of Africa

 Current social issues and policies in the light of historical and cultural foundations of selected African countries.

 4320 Culture, Personality and Identity (Cross-listed as SOC 4320)

 A thorough investigation of the relationship between the individual and culture/society, with emphasis on the "culture and personality" school of contemporary humanistic social science.